 Synthetic fiber, like chicory root or xanthan gum, isn’t ideal or particularly healthy.
 Avoid bars with those ingredients.

 Healthy Fats: Yes, fats are healthy!
-The type of fat you want to see in the bar are those that come from good sources like seeds, nuts, and nut butters.
+The type of fat you want to see in the bar are those that come from good whole foods sources like seeds, nuts, and nut butters.
 Fat from oils like hydrogenated palm kernel oil takes the healthiness right out of the bar.
 That’s because it’s a saturated fat that makes the protein bar more shelf-stable.
 It’s not adding any nutrition.

 7 Best Protein Bars